Kotti/kotti_navigation/README.rst

     ...

 For a site with NO navigation, you could omit all such configuration, except for the kotti_navigation.kotti_configure line in kotti.configurators.
+See the nonav.ini example.

 For a typical website that has a tree navigation display in the left slot, you would configure for only the left location, and omit the others.